mbarbin/opam-package-template/README.md

 ## Acknowledgements

 - This template is very close to (and heavily inspired by) [spin's bin template](https://github.com/tmattio/spin/tree/main/template/bin).
-- `example.sh` is based on [spin-dream](https://github.com/ocaml-templates/spin-dream).
+- `example.sh` and the CI script of the root repo is based on [spin-dream](https://github.com/ocaml-templates/spin-dream).
-- The github workflow was created from examples found at [ocaml/setup-ocaml](https://github.com/ocaml/setup-ocaml).
+- The github workflow of the template was created from examples found at [ocaml/setup-ocaml](https://github.com/ocaml/setup-ocaml).